preina1/Figure-Skating-Data-Project/README.md

-# Figure Skating
+# USA Figure Skating Olympics Data
-A web-based dashboard displaying data of the figure skating medals won by USA in the history of the winter Olympics
+A dashboard displaying data of the figure skating medals won by USA in the history of the winter Olympics